One original story a week, on threats facing the desert.

 With your help, I’ll report on those threats – and on the unique natural and cultural aspects of the desert that are so very worth preserving.

 Help Chris Clarke bring them to BEACON.
-With 50 backers, Chris Clarke can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At 50 backers, Chris Clarke can provide sustainable reporting on the topic you won't get anywhere else.This project is no longer accepting pledges